Blogs and Ends: What’s Wrecked Now?The Dark Herald

 Normally, I would just shrug off the reboot as a disaster waiting to happen.
 Teenage Mutant Ninja Gamma Kevin Eastman bought it in 1992 and slowly ran the magazine into the ground.
 However, after he sold the publication in 2014 it was turned around in a pretty big way and is back to being its old self.

-But even assuming the executives in question actually keep the Woke out of it, they are still faced with the big problem of music.
+But even assuming the executives in question do in fact keep the Woke out of it, they are still faced with the big problem of music.
 Heavy Metal is dead in the US.

 That said, you can find something that would work if you looked hard enough.